radareorg/radare2/README.md

 All language bindings are under the r2-bindings directory.
-You will need to install swig and valabind in order to build the bindings for Python, LUA, etc..
+You will need to install swig and valabind in order to build the bindings for Python, Lua, etc..

 APIs are defined in vapi files which are then translated to swig interfaces, nodejs-ffi or other and then compiled.